SujalSahu07/Azure-AD-WebApp/README.md

 ![License](https://img.shields.io/github/license/theryb/Azure-AD)
 ![Repo Size](https://img.shields.io/github/repo-size/theryb/Azure-AD)

 This project is a **Python** web application integrated with **Azure Active Directory (Azure AD)** for authentication.
-The app allows users to sign in using their Microsoft account and fetch their basic profile details.
+Users are authenticated using their Microsoft account, and role-based access control is enforced to allow or deny access to certain parts of the app.

 ## 🚀 Features

 - **Azure AD Authentication** using MSAL
+- **Role-Based Access Control (RBAC)** to restrict access based on user roles (Admin/User)
 - **Flask** web framework
 - User login and logout functionality
 - Minimal and clean UI design with custom styles